OrchardCMS/OrchardCore/src/docs/reference/modules/Notifications/README.md

 ```

-!!! info
-    Be sure to list `OrchardCore.Notifications` as dependency on your custom feature so that it gets enabled ondemand.

 ## How to send a notification

-You can send notification to a user via code by injecting `INotificationManager` then calling the `SendAsync` method.
+You can send notification to a user via code by injecting `INotificationManager` then calling the `SendAsync(...)` method.
 Alternatively, you can use workflows to notify a user about an event that took place.

 ## Workflow Activities
 When `OrchardCore.Workflows` feature is enabled, you'll see new activites that would allow you to notify users using workflows.
 Here are some of the available workflow activities